Zenika/feedzback/docs-source/docs/business-cases/request-feedback.md

 As a Zenika employee, I would like to request feedback from colleagues I have worked with, whether they are internal or external to my organisation.

-When requesting feedback, I can decide whether or not it will be shared with my manager.

 Each colleague then receives an email containing a link enabling them to reply to my feedback request.

-For external colleagues, the link contained in the email is the only way for them to reply.
+For external colleagues, this link is the only way for them to reply.
-For internal colleagues, they can also connect to the application and access the list of feedback requests they have received.
+Whereas internal colleagues can also connect to the application and view the list of feedback requests they have received.

-Once my request has been sent, I can access the list of my pending feedback requests.
+Once my request has been sent, I would like to view the list of my pending feedback requests.

 ## Technical specifications